I try to buy everything I need or want from charity shops. Because:

 Are not all right, at all, at all!’ – p.75

 That didn’t help at all Mary.
-That was actually horrible.
+That was horrible.
 You’re still drunk.

-Every so often a little cartoon will appear, which does nothing to quell fears that the 1950s were astoundingly terrible.
+Every so often a little cartoon will appear.
 You say unwanted sexual advances from a portly man; Mary says just play the game.
 You’re not supposed to be enjoying yourself anyway.
 Cheers!

 There are surprisingly touching moments here and there – family parties in particular seem really sweet in their low-key style.
 A Christening party includes a list of baby names and their meanings (Alan: cheerful helper).
 This includes names that were extinct by the 1960s: ‘Cyril’, ‘Claude’, ‘Bertram’.
 These names all mean ‘suspect in a quaint country-house murder mystery play’.
 There’s advice on what colours you might choose to wear, which I will certainly be consulting from now on:

 The Wedding Party section is my favourite.
 In 1957, weddings were adorably home-knitted and the absolute height of glamour was to marry ‘as late as possible’ in the day, have a big dinner and then run away ‘early next morning’ on honeymoon.
-This brief moment of fun is allowed.
-However, Mary Galetti includes the compelling reminder: ‘at worst, marriage is likely to be hard labour for life’.
-She does redeem herself by advising that the bride should at least get breakfast-in-bed on the morning of her big day.
+Wonderful.
+However, Mary Galetti includes the reminder: ‘at worst, marriage is likely to be hard labour for life’.
+In light of this, she advises that the bride should at least get breakfast-in-bed on the morning of her big day.
 Also: marry for love; but check the laws of your country to make sure it’s legit.
 Nice touch.

 So how does a party in 1957 compare with a party in 2015?

 Let us feel the enormous relief of people who are partying at a time when party is a verb as well as a noun.
-Partying in an age when contraception is easy and free; when you can squeeze and then marry whomever you want; when nobody will make us eat meat-jelly; when burgers are full-size; and a moderate amount of fun is allowed.
+Partying in an age when nobody will make you eat meat-jelly; when burgers are full-size; and a moderate amount of fun is allowed.
 Indeed, it is actively encouraged.